List of places of worship in Brighton and Hove: Administration

 All Anglican churches in the city are administered by the Diocese of Chichester, and (at the level below this) by the Archdeaconry of Chichester, one of three archdeaconries in the diocese.
 The Rural Deanery of Brighton is one of five deaneries under the archdeaconry.
 It covers 28 extant churches and 9 that are no longer used for worship.
 One of its churches, St Laurence at Falmer, is in the neighbouring district of Lewes.
 The Rural Deanery of Hove, also part of the Archdeaconry of Chichester, has 28 churches, of which five are closed; eight are in the Adur district of West Sussex, as the deanery covers Kingston Buci, Southwick and Shoreham-by-Sea as well as Hove and Portslade.

 The 11 Roman Catholic churches in the city are in Brighton and Hove Deanery, one of thirteen deaneries in the Diocese of Arundel and Brighton.
 The deanery has 13 churches, but those in Peacehaven and Southwick are outside the city boundaries, in Lewes District and Adur District respectively.
 The parish of Southwick's church, St Theresa of Lisieux, has covered the Portslade area of Brighton and Hove since 1992, when the Church of Our Lady Star of the Sea and St Denis in Portslade was declared redundant and demolished after 80 years.

-Of the ten Baptist churches in Brighton and Hove, six are part of the Mid Sussex Network of the South Eastern Baptist Association, one of nine divisions of the Baptist Union of Great Britain: the Holland Road and New Life Christian churches in Hove, the Florence Road and Gloucester Place churches in Brighton (now linked as a single entity called "One Church Brighton"), the Oasis Christian Fellowship Church in Hangleton and the church in Portslade.
-Also in this network is a Baptist community in Woodingdean that does not have its own premises and worships in a school.
+Of the Baptist churches in Brighton and Hove, five are part of the Mid Sussex Network of the South Eastern Baptist Association, one of nine divisions of the Baptist Union of Great Britain: the Holland Road and New Life Christian churches in Hove; and the One Church, Downs Baptist and Good News churches in Brighton.
 The Ebenezer Reformed Baptist Church is part of GraceNet UK, an association of Reformed Evangelical Christian churches and organisations, as was Montpelier Place Baptist Church (closed in 2012 and subsequently demolished).
 Galeed Strict Baptist Chapel is affiliated with the Gospel Standard Baptist movement.

 In 1972, the Congregational Church and the Presbyterian Church of England merged to form the United Reformed Church.
 All United Reformed churches in the city are part of the Southern Synod, one of 13 synods within the Church.
 The city's five Methodist churches are in the Brighton and Hove Methodist Circuit.